 For all things horticultural contact us at our nursery in North Ayrshire.
 Our location is just off the A736 (Barrhead to Irvine road) about ½ mile East of Burnhouse.

 As our nursery is located 10 miles from the Ayrshire coast our plants are known for their hardiness and sustainability.
 We supply plants to retail and wholesale customers throughout all twelve months of the year.

 Spring time is a busy spell.
 From the beginning of March our plant and garden centre and small tearoom is open where you can relax and enjoy tea, coffee and our own home baking whilst viewing our full range of summer bedding plants, young vegetables and hanging baskets.

 Throughout the summer we have an ever increasing choice of shrubs, grasses, herbaceous plants and trees for sale.
-Take a stroll round our demonstration gardens to get some inspiration or contact us for details on the ‘hands on’ workshops that we hold for gardening clubs and community groups.
+Take a stroll round the nursery to get some inspiration or contact us for details on the ‘hands on’ workshops that we hold for gardening clubs and community groups.